 Leeton High School has a Library to be proud of so we appreciate students who understand their responsibility to care for the resources when they borrow or use them in the Library.
+Our Homework Centre operates out of the Library on Tuesday and Thursday afternoons from 3:30 - 4:30 pm.

-15. WHAT ELSE DOES LEETON HIGH SCHOOL OFFER
+16. WHAT ELSE DOES LEETON HIGH SCHOOL OFFER